For all of the contempt Shopify popups have historically received, there’s plenty of research that proves they can be an immense asset.

 If you do that, you should be in good shape.

 Hopefully, the examples I’ve given here have provided some inspiration and got your creative juices flowing.

-Now I suggest picking out the techniques you found most interesting and looking for ways to implement them into your own Shopify store to take it to the next level.
+Now I suggest picking out the techniques you found most interesting and looking for ways to implement them into your own Shopify popup tool to take it to the next level.